 Search Templates are a great way to get started searching our data.
 This list includes many example searches to help find information of interest.
-Click on a description to populate in the search bar; if indicated, replace the text with your information as appropriate (for example, when "organization.com" appears in the template).
+Click on an item in the list to populate it in the search bar

+Note: where indicated, replace the text with your information as appropriate (for example, when "organization.com" appears in the template).

 Start typing in the Find an Entry field to filter the list quickly.